Tajuddin Ahmad: Family

-On 26 April 1959, Tajuddin married Syeda Zohra Khatun (died 20 December 2013)) a daughter of a professor.
-They had four children, three daughters—Sharmin Ahmad (Reepi), Simeen Hussain Rimi, and Mahjabin Ahmad (Mimi), and one son, Tanjim Ahmad Sohel Taj.
+On 26 April 1959, Tajuddin married Syeda Zohra Khatun (died 20 December 2013), a daughter of a professor.
+They had four children: three daughters—Sharmin Ahmad (Reepi), Simeen Hussain Rimi, and Mahjabin Ahmad (Mimi)—and one son, Tanjim Ahmad Sohel Taj.

 Zohra was highly supportive of Tajuddin's political activism but had no involvement in politics during his lifetime.
 After the assassinations of Sheikh Mujib and Tajuddin, she reorganised and led the Awami League from 1975 to 1981.

-Tajuddin's first daughter Sharmin Ahmad is an author and activist.
-His son Sohel Taj is a health and fitness activist and was minister of state for Home Affairs in Prime Minister Sheikh Hasina's cabinet in 2009.
-His second daughter Simeen Hussain was elected as a member of parliament for the Awami League in 2012.
+Tajuddin's first daughter, Sharmin Ahmad, is an author and activist.
+His son, Sohel Taj, is a health and fitness activist and was minister of state for home affairs in Prime Minister Sheikh Hasina's cabinet in 2009.
+His second daughter, Simeen Hussain, was elected as a member of parliament for the Awami League in 2012.

 Historical evaluation

 Though Tajuddin and Sheikh Mujib were men of different dispositions, they developed a highly fruitful political rapport between themselves, which proved to be crucial for the birth of Bangladesh.
 Mujib's biographer S A Karim contrasts between the two:

 Mujib and Tajuddin were complete opposites in many ways.
 Mujib was a powerful orator and had an uncommon ability to win the trust and loyalty of the people by voicing in simple language their inner thoughts and longings ...
 Tajuddin was a man of different temperament and talents.
 He had a lively intellect and an orderly mind.
 He was no demagogue and he was most persuasive in smaller circles.
 He had a strong sense of duty and was extremely hard-working.

 Mujib deferred to Tajuddin on many critical matters.
 As the PPP leader Zulfikar Ali Bhutto called for a public debate on the six points, which never took place, Mujib nominated Tajuddin to defend his case.
 During the constitution drafting discussions, after the 1970 elections, Mujib considered sending Tajuddin or Syed Nazrul Islam to lead the central government if such necessity would arise.

 Sheikh Mujib used to be the key figure in the Awami League; most major decisions came from him.
 His arrest in the beginning of the liberation war created a critical leadership void that put Tajuddin in a difficult position.
 However, Tajuddin quickly earned Indian prime minister Indira Gandhi and her officials' trust.
-P N Haksar, Gandhi's secretary and adviser to her on Bangladesh affair in the early months of the war, explains the reason behind Indian government's preference to Tajuddin over other Awami League leaders as prime minister:
+P N Haksar, Gandhi's secretary and adviser to her on the Bangladesh affair in the early months of the war, explains the reason behind the Indian government's preference for Tajuddin over other Awami League leaders as prime minister: